 Motion-sickness can be alleviated by pressing a magical acupoint!

-Because of TCM, I learned that my motion-sickness need not be controlled by pills.
+Because of TCM, I learned that my motion sickness need not be controlled by pills.
 Before seeking treatment or learning about TCM, I used to get bad car-sickness on bumpy or long journeys.

 PS: If your motion-sickness is of cervical issues (your neck), which causes uneven muscular tension between both sides, this results in unequal oxygen and blood flow to your head, including unbalanced ear pressure – a common cause for motion-sickness.
 It will be good to get your neck issues treated properly before travelling.

-Bye, Vitamin C tablets, or other travel supplements.
+I refuse to blindly eat Vitamin C tablets, or other travel supplements.

-It was easy to pop a Vitamin C tablet and drink it every morning, as we believed Vitamin C boosts our immunity, to prevent things like flu when we travel.
+It was easy to pop a Vitamin C tablet and drink it every morning, as we believed Vitamin C boosts our immunity, to “prevent things like flu when we travel”.
 However, there is a limit to how much vitamin C your body can absorb.
 The daily recommendation for Vitamin C is 90mg for men and 75mg for women (source), while each Vit C effervescent tablet typically contains 1000mg.
 This means your system will need to process and purge out the excessive amount in order to maintain a healthy level.
-That processing is an additional burden on your system.
+That processing is an additional burden on your digestive system.

 To get around this, I now work on keeping up with maintaining a healthy immune system daily, and choosing to lead a healthier lifestyle when I travel, instead of only hoping to boost it through tablets.

-TCM now provides the foundation of almost all my dietary choices.
+TCM now provides the foundation of almost ALL my dietary choices.